X-Large (film): Plot

-They then get to start dating and eventually Magdy proposes to Dina through showing her a showcase of art.
-She then says that the only reason she dated him was because of a college project examining the life of overweight people.
+Magdy and Dina continue going on dates, but Magdy is kicked out of a movie theater due to his weight blocking the view of those behind him.
+They celebrate his uncle's birthday together.
+Magdy proposes to Dina through showing her a showcase of art, only to be rejected.
+She says that the only reason she dated him was because of a college project examining the life of overweight people.